 Because we believe it is in our best interests and the best interests of our stockholders to encourage and reinforce the continued dedication and attention of our senior executives without distraction in circumstances arising from the possibility of an involuntary termination of employment without cause, we have agreed to provide certain of our named executive officers with severance benefits in connection with this type of termination.
-Our former Chief Executive Officer received severance benefits in connection with a change in control.
+Our former Chief Executive Officer received severance benefits in connection with his retirement in February 2011.
+We also agreed to provide our former Chief Executive Officer and our current Chief Operating Officer with certain severance benefits in connection with a change in control.
 See "Potential Payments Upon Termination or Change in Control" below for a more detailed discussion of these potential payments.